 Top 20 Common Job Interview Questions and Answers

-You don't need to memorize an answer but do review these typical interview questions, so you know what you'll be asked, and have an idea of how you will respond.
+The goal isn’t to memorize answers, but rather to get comfortable talking about these topics.
 This advance preparation will help you feel more confident and less on the spot during the interview.

-Top 20 Common Interview Questions and Examples of Answers
+Most Common Interview Questions and Examples of the Best Answers

 Start with these questions you'll most likely be asked at a job interview, plus the best answers.
 Then review other questions specifically related to the position, so you're prepared to ace the interview.